Frequently Asked Questions

 What will happen if I am in an accident or have a serious medical condition and can’t manage my finances or health care for a while?

 Yes, assuming you are an heir of the estate or beneficiary of the Trust.
 If you believe that the Will or Trust was made or changed while they were not capable of making such legal decisions, or if you think their decisions were the product of undue influence, you may challenge the documents.
-If you think the Personal Representative/Executor/Trustee is not administering the estate or Trust according to its terms, you may challenge the actions of the fiduciary and make certain requests for accountings or their removal.
+If you think the personal representative, executor or trustee is not administering the estate or trust according to its terms, you may challenge the actions of the fiduciary and make certain requests for accountings or their removal.

-I am trying to settle my Mom/Dad’s estate/trust and one of the heirs/beneficiaries just filed a “Petition” for something in the Probate Court.
+I am trying to settle my parent’s estate or trust.
+One of the heirs/beneficiaries just filed a “petition” for something in the Probate Court.
 What should I do?

 In short, I am required to charge a fee to meet with a potential client because it is then that I dispense legal advice, subject my firm to malpractice claims, and conflict my entire firm out of representing other related parties.
-However, in fairness to the client, a portion of that fee is applied towards a retainer or preparation of documents.
-We believe that our one-on-one, customized attention to each case, our experience, and our reputation, will result in delivering great value to our clients.
+However, in fairness to the client, a portion of that fee is applied toward a retainer or preparation of documents.
+I believe that my one-on-one, customized attention to each case, my experience, and my reputation will result in delivering great value to my clients.

 Don’t drive yourself crazy trying to figure out which attorney(s) are the cheapest.
 If you like what you see on our website, you will love what you find working with our firm.